kebasaa/SCIO-read/README.md

 In this small project, I'm trying to hack the SCiO spectrometer in order to create a Python library to read scans directly.
 As I'm not very experienced, this is first going to be a documentation effort of the device, and hopefully in the future also some code to make it work.
 Any input and help is appreciated.

-**IMPORTANT, NEED HELP:** The SCiO sends raw measurements to a server online as bytes coded in Base64.
+**IMPORTANT, I NEED YOUR HELP:** The SCiO sends raw measurements to a server online as bytes coded in Base64.
 The server then returns the data as JSON.
 This means that I **need an example JSON or CSV file**, provided by someone with a developer license.
 Without this, it may be impossible to hack the device.
 Please provide this if you have it!

 ## Hardware